These cookie dough macarons taste just like you're eating a bowl of rich buttery cookie dough!

 - Using a kitchen scale-macaron batter can be extremely finicky if the ingredient ratio is off by even a few extra crumbs.
 Using a kitchen scale is the best tip for making these cookies to ensure accurate measurement.

 - Never make them on a rainy day- the moisture in the air gets into the meringue and batter and the shells will bake soft and splotchy.

 - Scale all ingredients before starting- set yourself up for success by measuring all ingredients before starting as well as getting all the equipment and tools needed and ready to go.

 - Let the whites come to room temperature- make sure your egg whites are not cold and are at room temperature.
 If you forget to take them out beforehand, place them in a sealed container and submerge it in a bowl of hot tap water.

 - Wipe down your equipment with vinegar- wipe down your mixing bowl and whisk to make sure any traces of fat that could be on your equipment don't interfere with the batter.

-- Make sure the puree is room temperature before adding to the buttercream or it will make it look curdled and separated.
+- Make sure the puree is at room temperature before adding it to the buttercream or it will make it look curdled and separated.

 The calorie information provided for the recipe is an estimate.
 The accuracy of the calories listed is not guaranteed.